personium/website/src/en/apiref/390_Options_Stream_Collection.md

+---
+id: 390_Options_Stream_Collection
+title: Get operational method of Stream collection
-# Get operational method of Stream collection
+sidebar_label: Get operational method of Stream collection
+---

 ## Overview
 Return the methods that can be operated on Stream collection according to the token's authority.